-The study assessed predictors for 30-day major bleeding complications in 1,084 patients who had complete baseline data required for this study.
-Results of univariable analysis for all potential predictors are shown in Table 2.
-Significant predictors of major bleeding through 30-day after the diagnosis of PE in multivariable analysis included recent major bleeding (adjusted odds ratio [OR_a] 10.4; 95% CI, 3.2-33.6), age >75 years (OR_a 2.0; 95% CI, 1.2-3.4), active cancer (OR_a 2.1; 95% CI, 1.1-3.9), and syncope as presentation of PE (OR_a 1.7; 95% CI, 1.0-2.9).
+The study assessed predictors for 30-day major bleeding complications in 1084 patients who had complete baseline data required for this study.
+Results of univariable analysis for all potential predictors are shown in table 2.
+Significant predictors of major bleeding through 30 days after the diagnosis of PE in multivariable analysis included recent major bleeding (adjusted odds ratio (OR_a) 10.4, 95% CI 3.2-33.6), age >75 years (OR_a 2.0, 95% CI 1.2-3.4), active cancer (OR_a 2.1, 95% CI 1.1-3.9) and syncope as presentation of PE (OR_a 1.7, 95% CI 1.0-2.9).
 Thrombolytic dosing, body mass index and creatinine clearance were not predictors of major bleeding in the univariable analysis.
-Also, there was not a significant interaction between thrombolytic dosing and body weight.
-Notably, although weight, previous use of non-steroidal inflammatory or antiplatelet therapy, anemia and thrombocytopenia were associated with the primary endpoint in univariable analysis (Table 2), there was no significant effect after adjustment for other factors in the multivariable model.
+Additionally, there was not a significant interaction between thrombolytic dosing and body weight.
+Notably, although weight, previous use of nonsteroidal inflammatory or antiplatelet therapy, anaemia and thrombocytopenia were associated with the primary end-point in univariable analysis (table 2), there was no significant effect after adjustment for other factors in the multivariable model.